 Echinopsis can be easily rooted from offsets, which tend to cluster around the base of the mother plant.

 Cut offsets close to the stem, at the narrowest possible place.
 When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel and cut the cacti at the narrowest place possible.
-After a few days to a few weeks, depending on the size of the cut surface, the cut surface should have dried out and formed a callous, or slightly rough opening.
+After a few days to a few weeks, depending on the cut surface's size, the cut surface should have dried out and formed a callous or slightly rough opening.
 Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil.
 Keep the cutting barely moist and warm.
 New roots will develop in a matter of weeks, either around the vascular bundles or the cut areoles near the cut.
 Once new roots are visible, pot the plant as a typical cactus and move it into your collection.

 Repot as needed, preferably during the warm season.
 To repot a cactus, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.
 Be careful when handling Echinopsis as they have stiff spines.

 If you can grow cacti and succulents successfully, you can likely grow the Echinopsis species without too much trouble.
 Like many cacti, they prefer a drying period between waterings, even when they slightly wilt.
 When you water, however, you should water deeply.
 The plant will noticeably plump up.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Lastly, make sure to fertilizer during the growing season for the best results.